If Jesus Rose from the Dead, then (#19) the Tomb Would Have Been Empty (Theories Against)

 1. Share

 Having laid a foundation of evidence for the empty tomb, and an understanding of the resurrection polemic and creed, we are now ready to deal with the theories that have arisen against it.
-There are many and in some cases, highly overlapping.
+There are many, and in some cases, highly overlapping.
 Here are the most prominent:

 1. The disciples stole the body.
 From our examination of the polemic, you will recognize that this was the initial charge from the Jewish authorities in response to the claim that Jesus had risen from the dead.
 And we today might follow the same logical argument against that theory by stating that it would have been impossible for disciples who were huddled in fear behind locked doors to somehow steal the body from a tomb that had been sealed and protected by a guard of professional Roman soldiers.
 This is grasping at straws.
 However, the authorities manufactured a counter that the guards had fallen asleep, which also comes with the deepest incredulity.
 Imagine, if you will, the disciples, common fishermen most, tiptoeing up to the grave while the entire guard (possibly eight or sixteen of them) had fallen asleep, then breaking the clay seals on the stone, grunting and groaning to roll the stone away, cringing as the huge stone made loud crunching noises rolling up the trough, and the guards continued to sleep during the extended time it must have taken them to somehow wiggle a dead, stiff body out of the linen “cocoon”, and then silently carry that body away to some place where no one was ever able to locate it, despite what must have been the full weight and power of the authorities to do so.
 Is there any reasonable element within this entire scenario?
 It was clear that the Jewish authorities were desperate to cover this whole thing up at the time and so we might forgive their anxiety in not thinking clearly.
 Yet there are those today who still make this argument, as incredible as it is.
 It is even more head shaking when one takes the time to consider why the disciples would take the time to remove Jesus from the grave clothes during their heist.
 That would be like bank robbers sitting down in the bank and sorting out the coins in nickels, dimes and quarters and the bills in ascending serial numbers before they made their getaway.
 It makes absolutely no sense.
 And, we haven’t detailed all the other shortcomings, like how did the guards know it was the disciples who stole the body if they were asleep?

 3. The women went to the wrong tomb.
 This was possibly first introduced in the early 1900’s and subsequently went nowhere.
 Nevertheless, I still hear people raise this theory.
 On the surface, with little knowledge of the record, I can see someone thinking this way.
 But it has no basis when examined under the evidence.
 The women knew where the tomb was because they were there when Jesus was buried.
 Even if they went to the wrong tomb, it would mean the real tomb still had a body in it that would have quickly ended the resurrection story.
 Peter and James would have had to have also gone to the wrong tomb.
 The guards wouldn’t have reported that the tomb was empty if, in fact, it wasn’t.
-I’m embarrassed to even list this one.
+I’m embarrassed to even list it, but it still floats around.

 4. The empty tomb is part of the myth and legend.
 We have already dealt with this via the resurrection polemic and creed.
 Remember what Paul said when he recited that creed to the Corinthians?